Essential Advertising Rules for Your Businesses

 - Ads can't be unfair, meaning the advertisement can't cause substantial injury to consumers that consumers can't reasonably avoid.
 For example, ads cannot make claims about health benefits that will lead reasonable consumers to buying a product, who only find out later that the product is actually harmful.

 The FTC wields enormous power in enforcement and will first attempt to work out claims privately with the advertiser.
 If the advertiser doesn't comply, the FTC can sue the company on behalf of harmed consumers and force the advertiser to run new ads that correct statements or implications of previously false, deceptive, or unfair ads.
-For example, you may have recently seen television ads for Yaz birth control pills which make mention of a previous ad that "may" have misled consumers.
+For example, television ads for Yaz birth control pills make mention of a previous ad that "may" have misled consumers.
 This corrective ad campaign was the result of the FTC and FDA winning a court battle and forcing the drug maker to run corrective ads (which cost the drug maker $20 million, in addition to fines levied by the FTC and FDA).

 The Lanham Act

-- the product was sold across state lines
+- Product was sold across state lines

 Note that while the Lanham Act protects consumers (from trademark confusion and false advertising), only competitors can sue under the act.